clearhaus/gateway-api-docs/source/index.md

 and 2017-10-15T19:00:00+00:00 (both inclusive); before this timespan, the exponent is 2; after the timespan, the exponent is 0.

+### Add status codes for scheme stop request

+Starting 2019-03-xx 3 new status codes are avaliable - reflecting scheme 'stop requests' response codes.

+Please be adviced that appropriate action should be taken to adequatly handle these responses.

 [JSON-HAL]: http://tools.ietf.org/html/draft-kelly-json-hal "IETF HAL draft"
 [HATEOAS]: http://en.wikipedia.org/wiki/HATEOAS